flowtoolz/flowtoolz.github.io/_posts/2019-08-26-code-structure-is-determined-by-dependencies.md

 So a code artifact `C` bundles the outgoing dependencies of its parts as well as the incoming ones.
 And that's how the four dependency types of the apocalypse together create [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell).

 Mere code structure can be complex enough.
-And on top of that, it is easy to confuse with two related but different perspectives:
+On top of that, it is easy to confuse with two related but different perspectives:

-1. A concrete but arbitrary runtime instance of code.
+1. One concrete but arbitrary runtime instance of code.
 2. The abstract [meaning of code](https://www.flowtoolz.com/2019/08/25/code-represents-customer-value-and-technology.html), which isn't necessarily congruent with code structure.

 These confusions particularly arise when we draw architecture diagrams, borrowing visual elements from [UML](https://en.wikipedia.org/wiki/Unified_Modeling_Language).
 So let's have a closer look at them.